By Dean VanDruffTable of Contents & Links:

 I was influenced by Josh McDowell in High School before becoming a Christian.
 God used his writings to encourage me to take Christianity seriously.

 The style of teaching you see here started when I was assigned the topic of "Repentance" as feature speaker at a youth camp in Kansas City back in 1990.
-Thinking this was going to go over like a "lead balloon" with the youth, the Lord showed me the GIFT of repentance, and it has been the basis of my teaching ever since.
+Thinking this was going to go over like a "lead balloon", the Lord showed me the GIFT of repentance, and it has been the basis of my teaching ever since.
 We just serve up a massive dose of Scripture and STARE AT IT, and let God do His stuff.

 C.S.
 Lewis is still one of my favorite writers.
-I believe I have read everything he has written (this by 1981).
-For those unfamiliar with his writing, I think a good overview of his work, and perhaps best book overall is, The Great Divorce.
+I believe I have read everything he has written.
+A good overview of his work is The Great Divorce.

 An unconventional favorite book is Edwin Abbott's Flatland.
-I have personally given dozens of copies of this masterpiece to others, and highly recommend it.
-Abbot was passionate about addressing a concern that we share: differentiating mere superstition from the real dynamic of the supernatural.
-Flatland was written with this in view: to make a parabolic case for the dynamic of the "higher order" of things and how it would thus relate to us.
-It is also hilarious social and spiritual satire.
+Abbot was passionate about addressing a concern that we share: differentiating mere superstition from the the supernatural.
+Flatland was written with this in view: to make a parabolic case for the "higher order" of things and how it would relate to us.
 While often portrayed as a treatise on mathematics, the math was only the idiom.
-He was trying, by way of parable, to show the rationality of belief in the supernatural.
+Abbot was trying, by way of parable, to show the rationality of belief in the supernatural.
+It is also hilarious social satire.

 Laura has participated in the teaching of Kay Arthur, and has been through the leadership courses at the Precept Ministry Institute of Training in Chattanooga, TN.